concord-consortium/collaborative-learning/src/plugins/starter/README.md

-This is an very basic tile that can be used to start work on a new tile.
+This is a very basic tile that can be used to start work on a new tile.

 # Demo